THE OIL THIEF

 "Van Dyke creates three unforgettable characters, depicts the complex and shifting relationships among them . . .
 It’s the vastness of Van Dyke’s perspective that makes the smallest moments of personal heartache affect us so strongly."

-Joyce Van Dyke's new play AMERICAN OTHELLO, about the repercussions of the first major multiracial production of Shakespeare's play in the U.S., had a staged reading in September at Gloucester Stage Company.
-THE PRIZE, commissioned by Martha's Vineyard Playhouse, is forthcoming (TBA).
-REPRESENTATION AND HOW TO GET IT, on tour in 2022-23, is a new one-woman show about Julia Ward Howe, will be produced in New York as part of the United Solo Theatre Festival in fall 2022, as well as at Boston's Revolutionary Spaces and other New England venues.
+Joyce Van Dyke's new play AMERICAN OTHELLO, about the repercussions of the first major multiracial production of Shakespeare's play in the U.S., had a staged reading in September 2021 at Gloucester Stage Company.
+REPRESENTATION AND HOW TO GET IT, on tour in 2022-23, is a new one-woman show about voting rights and Julia Ward Howe, will be produced in New York as part of the United Solo Theatre Festival in fall 2022, as well as at Boston's Revolutionary Spaces and other New England venues.